How Long Does a Tree Permit Take in Toronto?

 What Causes Delays

 Understanding the most common reasons applications slow down helps you avoid them.
-These are the situations that consistently add weeks to the process.
+These are the situations that often add time to the process.

 Incomplete arborist report